-Kukës lies among the beautiful but ominously-named Accursed Mountains, which offers unparalleled hiking and other nature-related activities.
+Kukës lies among the beautiful but ominously-named Accursed surrounding mountains, which offers unparalleled climbing or hiking trip and other nature-related activities for nature and adventure lovers.
 The alpine town of Valbona lies less than three hours away by car.
 Also, nearby Valbona National Park boasts stunning mountain forests, lakes, and rivers.

 The city’s history is proudly displayed, from its above-ground memorials to its dark subterranean tunnels.
 It’s also one of the best places to try one of Albania’s most popular foods, and there’s no shortage of spots to grab a drink with locals!

 It’s one of the most unique cities I visited in Albania and is yet another I highly recommend.
 These are the top 5 things to see and do in Kukës, Albania.

 Arguably Kukës’ most unique feature is its network of subterranean tunnels roughly 30 meters beneath its streets.
 Also known as “Underground Kukës” or “the underground city,” the state constructed them during the Communist era.
 They were meant to serve as a shelter for the city’s inhabitants in the event of potential attacks or bombings.